 Learning To Dive on the Great Barrier Reef

-I’ve wanted to try my hand at diving since backpacking in Thailand a few years ago.
-I looked into it a little before going, but it was the one month where Ko Tao doesn’t have great visibility and since we left the islands a little early it ceased to be an option.
+I’ve wanted to try my hand at diving since backpacking in Thailand a few years ago but I never managed it.
 As I travelled further through South East Asia and listened to other backpackers raving over and over again about how amazing diving is I just knew I had to build it into my travel plans at some point.

 And that’s how I found myself bobbing next to a boat over the Great Barrier Reef, feeling terribly ill and wondering why the hell I thought this was a good idea.
 Doesn’t sound much like something I’d become addicted to does it?